nicolasvlachos/vite-bundled-i18n/README.md

 })
 ```

-Supports static objects, sync functions, and async functions for dynamic auth tokens.
+Accepts a static `RequestInit` object, a sync function, or an async function for dynamic auth tokens.

 ## Cache

-The runtime stores translations in memory by namespace.

-- dictionaries can be pinned
-- repeated scope and dictionary loads are deduplicated
-- non-pinned namespaces can be evicted with LRU policy
-- fallback locale lookup still applies

-Example:
+In-memory translation cache with configurable eviction:

 ```ts
 cache: {